-Note: In the event that the proposed restriction is added to Annex XVII of REACH Appendix X and Appendix Y will be an appendix to Annex XVII.
+Note 1: In the event that the proposed restriction is added to Annex XVII of REACH, Appendix X and Appendix Y will be an appendix to Annex XVII.
 The details of Appendix X and Appendix Y can currently be found in Table 22 and Table 23, respectively, in Section 2.2.1.6 of the Background Document.

+Note 2: The Dossier Submitter concludes that a revised lower size limit for microplastics of 100 nm is a pragmatic solution that balances risk reduction against the obvious analytical constraints and challenges of the initially proposed 1 nm limit.
+The Dossier Submitter still considers that particles containing solid polymer <100 nm are microplastics but, based on practical and legal certainty considerations, the lower limit of the restriction should be set at 100nm, at least in the short-term.
+The Dossier Submitter notes that raw materials containing microplastics <100nm, where these can be reliably characterised, should not be intentionally added to products.

 THE OPINION OF RAC